|1400 Series SEM

 Our liquid system’s unique removable holder tip allows for correlative imaging of transmission electron, scanning electron, X-ray, and optical microscopy of samples in liquid environments.
 Dedicated holders are available for each technique.
 All holders can interface with the same liquid-cell tip for site-specific imaging.

 Our SEM liquid holder is compatible with most TEM liquid-cell options.
 Common options include:

 Don’t see what you’re looking for?
 We would also be happy to develop a custom solution for you.Edit

 Researchers studying the interaction of biological structures with the environment have long been hindered by the lack of a single microscopy technique capable of spanning all relevant length scales.
-In response to this problem, we are working to develop systems that combine two or more imaging techniques.
-The SEM liquid holder, for example, enables researchers to perform cross-correlative experiments and to image specimens in the ambient environment.
-Using the system, researchers at Evergreen State College, Ames Laboratory, and the University of Georgia have successfully taken correlative images of biological specimens using LM, SEM, and TEM.
+In response to this problem, we have developed systems that allow multiple correlative imaging techniques.
+The SEM liquid holder enables researchers to perform cross-correlative experiments and to image specimens in liquid environment.
+Using this system, researchers at Evergreen State College, Ames Laboratory, and the University of Georgia have successfully taken correlative images of biological specimens using LM, SEM, and TEM.

-Figure: Correlating fluorescence (top) and SEM images of autofluorescent Anthrospira in phosphate-buffered saline (bottom), both taken using Hummingbird’s correlative system.
+Figure: Correlating fluorescence (top) and SEM images of autofluorescent Anthrospira in phosphate-buffered saline (bottom), both taken using Hummingbird’s correlative liquid cell system.